ProjectLibertyLabs/siwa/docs/src/SignatureGeneration.md

 # Redirect URL Signature

-Most applications can just generate their required signature from [TBD]().
+Most applications skip all of this and just generate their required signature from [TBD](#todo).

 ## Step 1: Create the Payload for Signing